codesections/mastodon-de-mob/README.md

 a report to the users' moderators about each use, which I hope will limit the amount people use this tool for non-harassing purposes.

+## Privacy
+Mastodon De-Mob does send me any data.
+No analytics, no tracking data, nothing.
+The only data it stores is saved to local storage in your web browser.
+The only data it sends out is sent to your instance and is the minimum amount of data necessary to identify the users to block, block those users, and send the report.

+Because Mastodon De-Mob uses OAuth for authentication, the app never sees your login information or password.

+## Alternatives
+[Mastodon Blocker](https://github.com/kensanata/mastodon-blocker) is a Python CLI application with similar functionality.

 ## Contributing
 If you notice any bugs or have any feature requests, please feel free to open an issue.